DevHarleyA/JWLIA-Replica/README.md

 # JWLIA Replica

-This is a replica of the site for Level Ground, a previous Resilient Coders client.
+This is a replica of the site for JWLIA, a previous Resilient Coders client.

 Live Site: [JWLIA](https://jwliaproto.netlify.app/)